“Her vocals penetrate your heart, the lyrics stir your conscience, the melodies are soothing and the rhythms are contagious.”

 In 2019, she wrote and recorded “We Are Rising,” a poignant anthem for One Billion Rising, an international organization dedicated to ending gender-based violence, founded by V (formerly known as Eve Ensler).
 The subsequent year, Asili wrote the Spanish rendition, “Nos Estamos Levantando,” and created the theme song for Climate Curious, a web series by The Solutions Project, co-founded by Mark Ruffalo.

 The liberation themes in Asili’s work are deeply rooted in her involvement in local and national activism.
-As a founding board member and Board Chair of Soul Fire Farm, she supports initiatives in food justice, while co-founding the New York State Prisoner Justice Network underscores her commitment to ending mass incarceration and state violence.
+As a founding board member and Board Chair of Soul Fire Farm, she supports initiatives in food justice, while her commitment to ending gender-based violence is reflected in role as One Billion Rising’s US Coordinator.
 Her impactful artivist work has earned her prestigious awards, including the Leeway Foundation’s Transformation Award, In Our Own Voices LGBT Community Advocacy Award, Holding Our Foundation’s Fabulous Feminist Creative Force Award, Citizen Action NY’s Jimmy Perry Progressive Leadership Award, The Hispanic Coalition NY’s 40 Under 40 Rising Star Award, and an award from the City of Albany’s Commission on Human Rights.

 Taína Asili is also an inspiring speaker and educator, leaving an indelible mark at conferences, colleges, and community events nationwide.
 Her presentations creatively synthesize teachings from over 20 years of experience as a professional artist, educator, and community activist.
 Through this education work she has served as artist in residence with The Social Justice Portal Project at The University of Illinois at Chicago in ‘21-’22, an artist in residence at The University of North Carolina at Chapel Hill in ‘23, and an a artist fellow at Rutgers University throughout the ‘22-’23 academic year.
 Taína Asili earned a Master of Arts degree in Transformative Language Arts from Goddard College, where she developed the curriculum that has become the foundation for the art and social change educational workshops she facilitates with youth and adults today.
 Taína Asili remains steadfast in her dedication to sharing the craft she has distinctly cultivated to utilize art as a powerful tool for social transformation.